echoCTF/echoCTF.RED/docs/Sysconfig-Keys.md

 * `force_findings_to_claim`: Enable the enforcement of players needing to have discovered the findings before claiming flags
 * `maintenance`: Enable site-wide maintenance mode
 * `maintenance_notification`: Send maintenance notification to everyone connected to the frontend interface.
 The popup can be dismissed but it always comes back.
 No other notifications are delivered.

-Not activated by default on current code-base but are going to
-* _`require_activation`_ Whether it is required for users to activate their accounts
+* `require_activation` Whether it is required for users to activate their accounts
-* _`disable_registration`_ Whether online registrations are allowed
+* `disable_registration` Whether online registrations are allowed

 ## String and numeric key/val pairs
 * `event_name` A name for your event